Care Net Peninsula is a 501(c)3 non-profit. We provide the help and hope women need to choose life for their baby.

 When I found out I was pregnant I was not in the best situation mentally or physically.
 I had been unemployed for 4 months, and my boyfriend had just tragically lost his mother unexpectedly.
 I was at a very low point.
 Before she was shot and killed we had become spiritual accountability partners.
 When she died it hit me very hard, and the morning of her funeral I found out I was pregnant.
-At this point I was completely stressed out and feeling defeated.
+At this point, I was completely stressed out and feeling defeated.
 When I finally accepted that I was pregnant I freaked out.
 I didn’t know how I was going to pay for anything and I didn’t have support from family or friends.

 I came to Care Net Peninsula because my boyfriend and I were emotionally unstable to make a sound decision about whether we should keep the baby or not.
 I [was] in hopes of some resources and counseling so that I could make a decision.
 Although I have been a believer in Christ, with all these things happening at once I [felt like] I had lost my connection with God.
 I couldn’t seem to get out of the state of depression I was in.
 When I came to Care Net they welcomed me with open arms.
 They prayed over me and offered support with the loss of my boyfriend’s mom.
 The most comforting thing I received was a new Bible.

 I walked out of the Care Net office in tears, but tears of joy.
-Tears of hope for the future and a overwhelming feeling that someone really cared for the health and well-being of me and my unborn child.
+Tears of hope for the future and an overwhelming feeling that someone really cared for the health and well-being of me and my unborn child.
 I received phone calls periodically from the staff just checking on me; which means worlds to me.
 Since coming to Care Net, I have gained a whole new perspective on life.
 I am very excited to meet my little one.
 I am so thankful that I found this center.
 Care Net has definitely left an impression on my life and I will always remember what was done for me at one of the darkest times of my life.

-Kyla welcomed baby Jace in late February.
+Kyla welcomed a baby boy named Jayce in late February

 Read More Client Stories